 - Poultry with skin on

 - Coconut oil

-Consuming a diet with adequate saturated fat is not only important but vital to our overall health and well being.
+Consuming a diet which includes adequate amounts of saturated fat is not only important but vital to our overall health and well being.
 And like everything else in life, there should be a good balance between meats, vegetables and fruits.
 I certainly don't advocate eating a steak every night with a stick of melted butter unless that's your thing.